jiezhou87/HANTS-GEE/readme.rst

   :alt: A reconstrction case with HANTS-GEE
   :class: with-border

   *Figure 2.
 Pixel-level time series reconstruciton with HANTS-GEE.
 Gray dots represent quality assessment (QA) value for observation (MODIS-NDVI: 0- Good Data, 1- Marginal Data, 2- Snow/Ice, 3- Cloudy.
-Red squres indicate observations identified as valid by HANTS-GEE and other observations were outliers.*
+Red squres indicate valid observations identified by HANTS-GEE and other observations are outliers.*

 Attentions:
  - If you want to export the result for large area with high spatial reolution